falvarezb/myproxyserver/README.md

 ### Environment configuration

 Terraform is configured to run on Terraform Cloud and is to be executed from the folder `instances`.
 Thus, the local environment must be configured to connect to Terraform Cloud.
 This is done by running `terraform login` and following the instructions.

+### Deleting AMIs and associated snapshots

+If you create an AMI from an existing instance, once the AMI is created, AWS creates a snapshot of the root storage as well as all the EBS volumes that are attached to the instance.
+When you deregister the AMI, it is simply deleted.
+However, all the snapshots that were attached to the AMI remain and need to be deleted manually as they incur a cost.
+See [details](https://n2ws.com/blog/how-to-guides/how-to-delete-unutilized-ebs-based-amis-and-corresponding-snapshots#:~:text=If%20you%20create%20an%20AMI,AMI%2C%20it%20is%20simply%20deleted.) on how to do it.

 ## Other resources